-Student Learning Outcomes Students completing the general education area of Science will be able to:
+Student Learning Outcomes

+Students completing the general education area of Science will be able to:

-- 1) Explain what makes knowledge scientific, i.e., "...things and events in the universe occur in consistent patterns that are comprehensible through careful, systematic study."
-(AAAS) - 2) Demonstrate the appreciation that scientific knowledge is subject to change as new observations and interpretations challenge current understanding. - 3) Recognize that valid scientific information is durable, i.e., it is continually affirmed as new observations are made. - 4) Recognize the limitations of science, i.e., science cannot provide answers to all questions. - 5) Perform scientific inquiry including aspects of the scientific method, such as observation, hypothesis, experiment, and evaluation.
+- 1. Explain what makes knowledge scientific, i.e., "...things and events in the universe occur in consistent patterns that are comprehensible through careful, systematic study."
+(AAAS) - 2.
+Demonstrate the appreciation that scientific knowledge is subject to change as new observations and interpretations challenge current understanding. - 3.
+Recognize that valid scientific information is durable, i.e., it is continually affirmed as new observations are made. - 4.
+Perform scientific inquiry including aspects of the scientific method, such as observation, hypothesis, experiment, and evaluation.
 Note: Covered in laboratory science courses but not necessarily in applied science courses.